PinkJha/VM_FARMS_Hello/README.md

    - To set permission: sudo chmod +x /usr/local/bin/docker-compose

    **To Dockerize the application**
-   - Make project directory and work into that directory
-   - Create the file "app.py" and include the python code into this file
-   - Create another file "requirements.txt"
+   *GIT and Github account is required as a prerequesite*
-   - Create Dockerfile with the Alpine image
+   - Clone the repository: git clone
+   -
+   -
+   -
-   - Create docker-compose.yml file
+   -
    - To start up the application:**$ docker-compose up**
    - Go to the localhost:8080 and the web browser will be opened with the "Hello, World!" message